Top 15 Popular Specflow Interview Questions

 }

-Notice, how the transformed value of type TimeSpan is now returned back to the actual Step binding implementation method.
+Notice, how the transformed value of type TimeSpan is now returned to the actual Step binding implementation method.

 Q #9) What are the different types of hooks provided by Specflow?